lholden/diesel_pg_hstore/README.md

 This crate provides an Hstore type for use with Diesel and Postgres.

 Currently only serializing to and from hstore columns is supported.
-If someone would be interested in building out support for the Postgres [hstore expression syntax](https://www.postgresql.org/docs/9.0/static/hstore.html), help would be appreciated!
+If someone would be interested in building out support for the Postgres [hstore query syntax](https://www.postgresql.org/docs/9.0/static/hstore.html), help would be appreciated!

 ## Usage